rht-labs/tech-exercise/docs/1-the-manual-menace/1-the-basics.md

 3. Notice the nifty default shell in the stack-tl500 container is `zsh` which rhymes with swish.
 It also has neat shortcuts and plugins - plus all the cool kids are using it 😎!
 We will be setting our environment variables in both `~/.zshrc` and `~/.bashrc` in case you want to switch to `bash`.

-4. Setup your `TEAM_NAME` name in the environment of the CodeReadyWorkspace by running the command below.
-We will use the `TEAM_NAME` variable throughout the exercises so having it stored in our session means less changing of this variable throughout the exercises 💪. **Ensure your `TEAM_NAME` consists of only lower case alphanumeric characters or '-', and must start and end with an alphanumeric character (e.g. 'my-name',  or '123-abc.)**
+4. Setup your `TENANT_NAME` name in the environment of the CodeReadyWorkspace by running the command below.
+We will use the `TENANT_NAME` variable throughout the exercises so having it stored in our session means less changing of this variable throughout the exercises 💪. **Ensure your `TENANT_NAME` consists of only lower case alphanumeric characters or '-', and must start and end with an alphanumeric character (e.g. 'my-name',  or '123-abc.)**

     ```bash#test
-    echo export TEAM_NAME="<TEAM_NAME>" | tee -a ~/.bashrc -a ~/.zshrc
+    echo export TENANT_NAME="<TENANT_NAME>" | tee -a ~/.bashrc -a ~/.zshrc
     ```

 5. Add the `CLUSTER_DOMAIN` to the environment: